-As anything to do with time, my paintings can be seen as a momento mori, confronting us with the implacable passage of time and our own mortality, trying to make sense of our place in nature.
+As anything to do with time, my paintings can be seen as a momento mori, confronting us with the implacable passage of time and our own mortality, trying to make sense of our place in nature and leave a trace.

-Aesthetically, I like to explore tensions created by the balance between opposite concepts, like the symmetry of geometric patterns and the asymmetry of organic designs, transparency and solidity, reality and imagination.
+Most of my work is situated right at the limit between painting and drawing as I am exploring the tension created by line and wash, the balance between opposite concepts, like the symmetry of geometric patterns and the asymmetry of organic designs, transparency and solidity, reality and imagination.

 I have been co-organizing life drawing classes in my studio for many years now and working with the figure is becoming an important part of my work.